Games added by Scott

 Description

-I've been GMing since 97 or so, cut my teeth on AD&D 1st ed.
+I've been GMing since 97, cut my teeth on AD&D 1st before that.
 I go above and beyond for my players.
-I have Transformers, D20 Modern, Pathfinder 1e, Vampire the Masquerade (not 5th ed), Palladium Robotech (old), created d20 Modern version of Robotech.
+I have Transformers, D20 Modern, Pathfinder 1e, Vampire the Masquerade (not 5th ed), Palladium Robotech (old), created d20 Modern Robotech.

 Tabletop RPG